Commons: Digital commons

 Mayo Fuster Morell proposed a definition of digital commons as "information and knowledge resources that are collectively created and owned or shared between or among a community and that tend to be non-exclusive, that is, be (generally freely) available to third parties.
 Thus, they are oriented to favor use and reuse, rather than to exchange as a commodity.
 Additionally, the community of people building them can intervene in the governing of their interaction processes and of their shared resources."

 Examples of digital commons are Wikipedia, free software and open-source hardware projects.

+Following the narrative of post-growth, the digital commons can present a model of progress that guide commoners to build counter-power in the economic and political field.
+Being able to digitally share knowledge and resources through internet platforms is a new capacity that challenges the traditional hierarchical structures of production, allowing for a higher collective benefit and a sustainable management of resources.
+Non-material resources are digitally reproducible and therefore can be shared at a low cost, contrary to physical resources which are quite limited.
+Shared resources represent in this context data, information, culture and knowledge which are produced and accessible online.
+In accordance with the "design global, manufacture local" approach digital commons may link the traditional commons theory with existing physical infrastructures.
+It further connects with the degrowth communities since transformations in use-value creation by employing new technologies, decoupling society from GDP growth and lower carbon dioxide emissions, are envisioned.

+Moreover, as a decentralized approach, there is a strong emphasis on inclusion and democratic regulation which has led Commons as an alternative, emancipatory and emerging form of social organization that goes beyond democratic capitalism.
+Accordingly, through the cooperation of diverse stakeholders and the equitable distribution of means of production, technological development becomes more accessible and bottom-up projects are fostered in communities.